Galileo88/Galileos-Planet-Pack/README.txt

 **If you choose not to use Scatterer, install the contents of the Alternate Ciro cfg file. otherwise your sun will look terrible.**

+	[/Notes to consider when updatng changelog]

+* Added an array of custom flags for planets, planet regions, factions and grand tour.

+* Resource biases.
+The mining experience has at least two new twists.

+	[/]

 Changelog:

 **V0.9**